 - British or EEA citizens who are resident in the UK do not require additional permissions to work in the UK.

-If you are inviting an international visitor from outside the UK you should first establish with them what, if any, eligibility they have to be in the UK they may already have and assess whether that covers the purpose of their visit.
+If you are inviting an international visitor from outside the UK you should first establish with them what, if any, eligibility they have to be in the UK.
+They may already have permission but it is essential that an assessment is made as to whether that permission covers the purpose of their visit.

 To determine the appropriate visa for the required visit, we would advise first reading the document below.
 The visitor visa route is broad with several subclasses.
 It is important that visitors identify the correct subcategory to cover their proposed activities as selecting an inappropriate subcategory may mean that they cannot fulful their planned visit.

-The UK Government has an online tool to check whether a visa is needed to travel to the UK.
+The UK Government also has an online tool to check whether a visa is needed to travel to the UK.
+Please note that some nationals may not require a visa for a visit of less than 6 months.
+They will however still need the correct permission.

-Visitors coming to the University from outside of the EEA will be required to gain entry to the UK under an immigration category appropriate for the agreed activity.
+Visitors coming to the University from outside of the Common Travel Area will be required to gain entry to the UK under an immigration category appropriate for the agreed activity.
 A visitor's ability to enter the UK will depend on their nationality and whether they are considered a visa or non-visa national.

 Visa Nationals - Those considered visa nationals will need to apply for a visa before they travel to the UK.
 A list of visa nationals can be found in Appendix 2 of Appendix V: Immigration Rules for Visitors.